Boardroom 2030

 Prof. Michael Tushman

-“The conduct of a supervisory board MUST be impartial.”
+“The supervisory board MUST be ambidextrous.”

 Dr. Eberhard Veit